Copyright © 2023 World Wide Web Consortium. W3C® liability, trademark and permissive document license rules apply.

 Reference to the FIPs survives to this day.
 They are often referenced as "transparency and choice", which, in today's digital environment, is often an indication that inappropriate processing is being described.

 Privacy principles are defined through social processes and, because of that, the applicable definition of privacy in a given context can be contested ([Privacy-Contested]).
 This makes privacy a problem of collective action ([GKC-Privacy]).
 Group-level data processing may impact populations or individuals, including in ways that people could not control even under the optimistic assumptions of consent.
+For instance, it's possible that the only thing that a person is willing to reveal to a particular actor is that they are part of a given group.
+However, other members of the same group may be interacting with the same actor and revealing a lot more information, which can enable effective statistical inferences about people who refrain from providing information about themselves.

 What we consider is therefore not just the relation between the people who share data and the actors that invite that sharing ([Relational-Turn]), but also between the people who may find themselves categorised indirectly as part of a group even without sharing data.
 One key understanding here is that such relations may persist even when data is de-identified.
 What's more, such categorisation of people, voluntary or not, changes the way in which the world operates.
 This can produce self-reinforcing loops that can damage both individuals and groups ([Seeing-Like-A-State]).